Print screens of MGM designs

 Prints of the MGM first user flow

-Also, we start promoting the MGM on social media, highlighting the new in-app flow and encouraging clients to refer their friends.
+Also, after the feature release, we promoted the MGM on social media, highlighting the new in-app flow and encouraging clients to refer their friends.

 This led to an 80% increase in the number of friends referred on the first month after the release, compared when the program was email based

-Low visibility of the MGM in the app
+Low visibility of the program inside the app

 Use of technical terms to explain the rewards